Alyssa

 Function Machine

 The game centers on the concept of a function machine.
 This is a visual way to show functions as an input→process→output.
-The function machine takes an input, changes it according to some rule, and then spits out an output.
+The function machine takes an input, changes it according to a rule, and then spits out an output.
 This rule or process is the function.
 This supports constructivist learning by helping learners build a mental model of how functions work.

 Narrative Elements